shipwright-io/website/content/en/docs/api/buildstrategies.md

 We will see some differences between the `TaskRun` definition and the `pod` definition.

-For the `TaskRun`, as expected we can see the resources on each `step`, as we previously define on our [strategy](../samples/buildstrategy/buildah/buildstrategy_buildah_cr.yaml).
+As expected, for the `TaskRun`, we can see the resources on each `step`, as we previously defined on our [strategy](../samples/buildstrategy/buildah/buildstrategy_buildah_cr.yaml).

 ```sh
 $ kubectl -n test-build get tr buildah-golang-buildrun-9gmcx-pod-lhzbc -o json | jq '.spec.taskSpec.steps[] | select(.name == "step-buildah-bud" ) | .resources'